mwaskom/seaborn/doc/nextgen/index.rst

 its particular implementation as ggplot2.
 But I think that, as languages, R and Python are just too different for idioms from one to feel natural when translated literally into the other.
-So while I have taken much inspiration from ggplot, I’ve also made plenty of choices differently, for better or for worse.
+So while I have taken much inspiration from ggplot (along with vegalite, and other declarative visualization libraries), I’ve also made plenty of choices differently, for better or for worse.

 --------------